 I have reviewed the comments and concerns expressed by the Midtown Neighborhoods in their Comments to Substitute Versions of 230267 and 230268, dated April 12, 2023.
-The April 19, 2023 Committee Substitutes satisfactorily address those concerns with the exception of my concerns in the previous paragraph.
+The April 19, 2023 Committee Substitutes satisfactorily address those concerns.
 I implore the City Council and Mayor to enact an ordinance that resolves those concerns.